-If you and your landlord can't agree on compensation you can ask the Land Court to decide.
+If you and your landlord cannot agree on compensation, you can ask the land court to decide.
 The Crofting Commission or a solicitor can help you calculate the compensation.

-The Scottish Crofting Federation provides information about crofting.
-They have a legal helpline for members
+the Scottish Crofting Federation who have a legal helpline for members

 Finding somewhere else to live

 Start looking for a new home as soon as you can if you’re being evicted.